Evelyn Berezin: Early life and education

-Born in the Bronx on 1925, Evelyn attended Christopher Columbus High School.
+Born in the Bronx on 1925, Berezin attended Christopher Columbus High School.
 Born to a working-class family with Belarusian Jewish immigrant parents, her father Soloman was a furrier and her mother Rose a seamstress.
-Early on she began to be enamored with science and technology after reading her older brother’s copies of Astounding Science Fiction Magazines.
+Early on she became enamored with science and technology after reading her older brother’s copies of Astounding Science Fiction magazines.
 During her high school years this love for technology grew.
-When she was 16, Berezin enrolled at Hunter College, but also took courses at New York University (NYU).
+When she was 16, Berezin enrolled at Hunter College where she was offered a position as a lab technician but also took courses at New York University (NYU).
 In 1945, she earned a bachelor’s degree in physics and a doctorate in the same field.
 In 1951, she began working in the computer industry.
-Working at different companies is where she learned about logic design and system development2.
-She was often the only woman in technical teams, but that didn’t stop her.
+Working at different companies is where she learned about logic design and system development.
+She was often the only woman in technical teams.

 Simultaneously, she was working full-time in the Rheology Department as an assistant for an International Printing Company known at the time as IPI.
 Evelyn earned her B.S. in physics in the year 1946 and would go on to make significant contributions within the space.